-In a term rewriting system, there are possibilities that a term having normal forms has infinite reduction sequences starting with it.
-We require some strategies telling us which redex to contract in order to get the desired result.
-Therefore, it is important to have a normalizing strategy which is guaranteed to find the normal form of terms whenever their normal forms exist.
-Huet and Lévy [2] showed that the needed reduction strategy is normalizing for every orthogonal (i.e., left-linear and non-overlapping) term rewriting system.
+In a non-terminating term rewriting system, there are possibilities that a term having normal forms has infinite reduction sequences starting with it.
+We require some strategies telling us which redex should be contracted in order to get the desired result.
+Therefore, it is important to have a normalizing strategy which guarantees to find the normal form of terms whenever their normal forms exist.
+Huet and Lévy [3] showed that the needed reduction strategy is normalizing for every orthogonal (i.e., left-linear and non-overlapping) term rewriting system.
 The needed reduction strategy always rewrites one of needed redexes which have to be rewritten in order to reach a normal form.
 Unfortunately, it is undecidable in general whether a redex is needed or not.
-However, they show that for strong sequential orthogonal term rewriting systems at least one of the needed redexes in a term not in normal form can be efficiently computed.
+However, they showed that for strong sequential orthogonal term rewriting systems, at least one of the needed redexes in a term not in normal form can be efficiently computed.
 The work of Huet and Lévy was extended to several kinds of systems.
-Toyama [8] extended the notion of strong sequentiality to leftlinear term rewriting systems.
-Decidability of strong sequentiality was showed for leftlinear systems by Jouannaud and Sadfi [3].
-Oyamaguchi [6] introduced NV-sequentiality which is also decidable.
+Toyama [9] extended the notion of strong sequentiality to left-linear term rewriting systems.
+Decidability of strong sequentiality was showed for left-linear systems by Jouannaud and Sadfi [4].
+Oyamaguchi [7] introduced NV-sequentiality which is also decidable.

 In this paper, we introduce an extension of NV-sequentiality.
-This sequentiality is called NVNF-sequentiality [5].
+This sequentiality is called NVNF-sequentiality [6].
 Like NV-sequentiality, NVNF-sequentiality is based on the analysis of left-hand sides and the non-variable parts of the right-hand side of rewrite rules.
 However, the reachability to the normal form is considered in NVNF-sequentiality.
 We first show that the class of NVNF-sequential systems properly includes the class of NV-sequential systems.
 Next we prove that, for a given term t, it is decidable whether an occurrence u in t is an index with respect to NVNF-sequentiality.
-This problem can be reduced to the problem to decide whether a term has a normal form for left-linear and right-ground term rewriting systems.
-When a term rewriting system is left-linear and right-ground, there exists an upper bound of the least hight of normal forms which a term t can reduce to if t has a normal form.
-The reachability problem for left-linear and right-ground term rewriting systems has been shown to be decidable in [1, 7].
-Hence an index with respect to NVNF-sequentiality can be computed.
+NVNF-sequentiality is decidable, and the index reduction is normalizing strategy for NVNF-sequential orthogonal term rewriting systems.